saharzare/databricks-for-data-engineers/README.md

 ---
 ## ⚡ 2.
 Delta Lake – The Smarter Data Lake
-Delta Lake improves traditional data lakes by adding reliability and performance.
+Delta Lake improves traditional data lakes by adding reliability and performance, it keeps the track of all the transactions on a data, parquet files and table versions.
+Delta tables stored data within a folder directory, within the directory data is stored in parquet file and what data adds is Delta **logs** as **Json** files alongside the parquet files and delta logs keep track of all transaction on data, parquet files and version tables.

 ### 🔹 Key Features:
 ✅ **ACID Transactions** – Ensures consistency in data updates